foundations-fall-2016/session10/readme.md

-# IX - DOM Scripting
+# X - DOM Scripting Continued

-something

 ## Homework

-Continue on your final projects.
+Final session - no homework.

 Top of the page